-The official British efforts at reforming Indian society of its abuses were on the whole very meager and, therefore, bore little fruit.
-Their biggest achievement was the outlawing of the practice of Sati in 1829when William Bentinck made it a crime to associate in any way with the burning of a widow on her husband's pyre.
+The official British efforts at reforming Indian society of its abuses were onthe whole very meager and, therefore, bore little fruit.
+Their biggest achievement was the outlawing of the practice of Sati in 1829 when William Bentinck made it a crime to associate in any way with the burning of a widow on her husband's pyre.
 Earlier the British rulers had been apathetic and afraid of arousing the anger of the orthodox Indians.
 The rites itself should properly be called Sahamarana or accompanying in death.
-The practice was of long standing in India, and virtuous widows usually gave up their dead their lives husband's by allowing themselves to be burned to death on funeral pyre.
+The practice was of long standing in India, and virtuous widows usually gaveup their their lives by allowing themselves to be burned to death onfuneral pyre of their dead husband..
 In general, the rite was confined to high caste Hindus, Muslim invaders found it particularly objectionable, and the Mughal Emperors tried to discourage it.

-Though the East India Company broadly adhered to its declared policy of non interference with the social customs of the people, yet early Governor General like Cornwallis, Minto and Lord Hastings had taken some steps to restrict the practice of Sati by discouraging compulsion, forbidding administration of intoxicating drugs to the sorrow-stricken widows, putting a ban on Sati of pregnant women or widows below the age of 16 years and above all, making compulsion was used.
+Though the East India Company broadly adhered to its declared policy of non interference with the social customs of the people, yet early Governor General like Cornwallis, Minto and Lord Hastings had taken some steps to restrict the practice of Sati by discouraging compulsion, forbidding administration of intoxicating drugs to the sorrow-stricken widows, putting a ban on Sati of pregnant women or widows below the age of 16 years and above all, making compulsory the presence of police officials at the time of sacrifice who were to see that no compulsion was used.
 However, these restrictions proved inadequate and achieved limited success.

 The Governor General Amherst was convinced that the time was not right for abolishing Sati by legislative action.
 It was only after Rammohan Roy and other enlightened Indians and the missionaries agitated persistently for the abolition of this monstrous custom that the Government agreed to take this humanitarian step.
-Lord William Bentick, an enlightened Governor General of India passed the prevention of Sati Act, on December 4,1829, Sati was declared illegal in the Bengal Presidency (Regulation XVII).
+Lord William Bentick, anenlightened Governor General of India passed the prevention of Sati Act, on December 4,1829, Sati was declared illegal in the Bengal Presidency (Regulation XVII).
 By this Regulation anyone assisting a voluntary sacrifice was to be held guilty of culpable homicide and anyone using violence to force a widow to burn herself was to be liable to the death sentence.
 A similar resolution was passed in Madras on Feb, 2, 1830 and action was also taken to make it effective.
 In Bombay the regulation aroused considerable agitation, in Bengal, a petition was submitted to Bentick, protesting strongly against it.
 The petitioners even went so far as to appeal to the Privy Council in London (Jan.
 1830).
 However the appeal was dismissed and there was no disturbances in India.